If you’re a manager with a team to look after, keeping up with workplace changes over the last 18 months hasn’t been easy.

 Finally, it’s important not to see innovation as a one-off process.
 Whatever you do to create a flexible working environment, don’t stop improving it.

-Finally, make sure all stakeholders are included at every step of the journey.
+Finally, make sure all stakeholders are included in every step of the journey.
 Senior leadership plays a critical role in driving business change, but so too does adoption among all the employees in your business.
 If you can’t make workers see the value in the tools and processes you’re giving them, or haven’t consulted them on how and if they’ll use them, they’ll probably leave them sitting on the shelf – and your flexible work strategy is unlikely to succeed.